-- Has no authority to investigate complaints against masters, examiners, Federal Judges, lawyers, police, court personnel, or State's Attorneys; - 2.
-Does not have appellate authority and therefore cannot review, reverse, change, or modify a legal decision or other court action taken by a judge;

-- 3. Cannot affect the progress or outcome of a case; and - 4.
+- 1. Has no authority to investigate complaints against masters, examiners, administrative law judges, Federal Judges, lawyers, police, court personnel, State's Attorneys, or public defenders. - 2.
+Does not have appellate authority and therefore cannot review, reverse, change, or modify a legal decision or other court action taken by a judge; - 3.
+Cannot affect the progress or outcome of a case; and - 4.
 Cannot require a judge's recusal or disqualify a judge from presiding over a particular case.